gangmuk/gangmuk.github.io/_posts/2024-05-25-difficult-journey-to-find-a-new-research-project.md

 1. It is useful for me to understand what I am doing and tell if I am doing things correctly/efficiently.
 Right now, I am doing it in a very ad-hoc way.
 I don't have a roadmap.
 2. It will be useful for future me when I need to find a new project again.
 3. It might be useful for other phd students.
 It might resonate with other PhD students going through the same thing and let them know that it is common hardship!
+4. Also, it is useful to justify the time that I spent.
+Hynotize myself that it is not a waste of time!
+[Expecto Patronum][https://harrypotterspellscursesandcharms.fandom.com/wiki/Expecto_Patronum]!

+Alert!
+It is NOT organized at all.
+It is something like me speaking to myself randomly in a stream of consciousness.
+If it were handwritten, it would have been unreadable.

 ## Timeline
 NSDI submission: May 7th, Tue